SBIOML/rhd2000-driver/README.md

 A few examples are provided in the `examples/` directory.
 Each example has its own readme to explain what's happening.

+In short, if you want to use the library in a pure-C environment, check out `examples/c`.
+If, instead, you mainly use Python and still want to use librhd, look at `examples/python`.

 ## Setting up

 - C compiler (GCC/Clang)